ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 ## What are the Guzzle directories?

 The Guzzle has two key directories that gets deployed on the VM.
-These are referred in Guzzle App using the environment variables.
+These are referred in Guzzle App using following environment variables.

 * GUZZLE_PRODUCT_HOME: This is located in the path **/guzzle**

 * GUZZLE_HOME: This is located in the path **/guzzle/guzzlehome**

 :::note
 Environment variables GUZZLE_PRODUCT_HOME and GUZZLE_HOME are defined in guzzle service startup related configuration.
-These environment variables are accessible to Guzzle App but they are not available by default when you are on shell as `guzzle` user.
+These environment variables are accessible to Guzzle App but by default they are not available when you are on shell as `guzzle` user.
 :::

 All operations on these directories (like installing JDBC drivers, …) must be performed as `guzzle` user.

 ## What is installed by default?

-Guzzle image is based on based Ubuntu Server 20.04 LTS.
+Guzzle image is based on Ubuntu Server 20.04 LTS.
 It contains:

-- A standard installation of Guzzle running under Linux user account `guzzle`.
+- Guzzle (2.0.1) - A standard installation of Guzzle App running under Linux user account `guzzle`.

-- A local MySQL database, with a connection to it pre-configured in DSS.
-MySQL is only.
+- MySQL Server (8.0) - A local MySQL server database, with a connection to it pre-configured in Guzzle App.
+- OpenJDK (1.8.0_292)

-- Blobfuse
+- Blobfuse (1.3.8)

-- JDK xxx

-- A nginx reverse proxy exposing Guzzle API server and Guzzle static resources on the standard HTTPS port 443 using a self-signed certificate.
-For better security, you can provide your own certificate in directory /guzzle/cacerts.
+- Nginx (1.18) - Nginx reverse proxy exposing Guzzle API server and Guzzle static resources on the standard HTTPS port 443 using a self-signed certificate.
+For better security, you can provide your own certificate in the directory /guzzle/cacerts.
+- Apache Spark (3.1.2)

 ## How do I install JDBC drivers and other third party libraries?